Skip to main content

 Step 2: Mortgage Affordability

-Lenders assess affordability by analyzing your income, expenditure, and conducting interest rate stress tests.
+Lenders assess affordability by analysing your income, expenditure, and conducting interest rate stress tests.
 This ensures you can sustain payments even if market conditions change.
+Credit commitments, childcare costs and student loan repayments all reduce the amount you can borrow.

 Income Multiples